Splitting up marital assets?

-We understand that divorce is a painful process.
-There are many decisions that have to be finalized, including what happens to the home.
-There are generally two alternatives when discussing the house - it can be put on the market and the proceeds divided, or one party can "buy out" the other.
-In either case, one or both parties would find it in their best interest to get an appraisal of the shared real estate.
+Finalizing a divorce involves many decisions, including "Who gets the house".
+There are generally two choices when it comes to the shared residence - it can be sold and the proceeds divvied up, or one party can "buy out" the other.
+In either case, one or both parties would find it in their best interest to order an appraisal of the residence.

-An appraisal for divorce purposes must have a well-supported, authoritative report that is defensible in court.
-When you order an appraisal from Giles Appraisal Group, Inc., you are assured the best in service with professional courtesy and well-supported conclusions.
-We understand how to provide for the prickly needs of a divorce situation.
+An appraisal for divorce purposes requires a well-supported, expert value conclusion that is defensible in court.
+When you order an appraisal from Giles Appraisal Group, Inc., you are assured the best in service with professional courtesy and top notch analysis.
+We also know how to care for the prickly needs of a divorce situation.

-Florida attorneys and accountants depend on our opinions when figuring out what the real property is worth for estates, divorces, or other disputes where it is crucial.
-We have a great deal of expertise dealing with all the parties involved and We understand their needs and are accustomed to dealing with all parties involved.
-We provide appraisal documents for courts or various agencies that meet or exceed their requirements.
+Florida attorneys as well as accountants depend on our analysis when ascertaining what the real property is worth for estates, divorces, or other disputes requiring a value opinion.
+We have a great deal of expertise dealing with all the parties involved and can readily handle your needs.
+We submit appraisal reports that meet the requirements of the courts and various agencies.

-As a lawyer handling a divorce, your case's evidence typically requires an appraisal to establish fair market value for the residential real estate involved.
-A lot of the time the divorce date differs from the date you purchased the appraisal.
-We are familiar with the processes and what is elementary to perform a retroactive appraisal that has an effective date and Fair Market Value opinion matching the date of divorce.
-For each divorce appraisal we perform we understand that they need to be handled with total professionalism.
-The Uniform Standards of Professional Appraisal Practice (USPAP) contains an ethics provision which binds us with confidentiality, resulting in the utmost discretion.
+For legal professionals working with a divorce, your case's material facts frequently needs an appraisal to determine fair market value for the residential real estate involved.
+A great deal of the time the divorce date differs from the date you purchased the appraisal.
+We're versed in the processes and what is elementary to complete a retroactive appraisal that has an effective date and Fair Market Value estimate corresponding to the date of divorce.
+For each divorce appraisal we handle we remain mindful of the fact that they require prudence with total professionalism.
+The Uniform Standards of Professional Appraisal Practice (USPAP) contains an ethics provision which binds us with confidentiality, ensuring the utmost discretion.